 Monetary damages equivalent to restitution

 Restitution is not appropriate in every case.
-As the PCIJ recognised, investment tribunals may award damages equivalent to restitution where restitution has become impossible from the standpoint of the injured party:
+As the PCIJ recognised, international tribunals may award damages equivalent to restitution where restitution has become impossible from the standpoint of the injured party:

 The dispossession of an industrial undertaking – the expropriation of which is prohibited by the Geneva Convention – then involves the obligation to restore the undertaking and, if this be not possible, to pay its value at the time of the indemnification, which value is designed to take the place of restitution which has become impossible.